cupid675/bank-console-project/README.md

-# All these are my mini projects develope when iam learning differen language
+# All these are my mini projects developed when iam learning different languages